 With just less than a week left until the end of the January transfer window, Jurgen Klopp and Fenway Sports Group must be debating hard on potential re-enforcements.
-Last summer, the likes of Keita & Van Dijk were identified to strengthen the team.
-Klopp has perhaps solved the issues at the back with the Van Dijk transfer but now he is challenged to cover a big hole in quality with Coutinho’s departure.
+Last summer, the likes of Keita and Van Dijk were identified to strengthen the team.
+Klopp has perhaps solved the issues at the back with the Van Dijk transfer but now he is challenged to cover a big hole in quality with Coutinho's departure.

 Financially, FSG and the club are in the best position they have ever been during the Americans' tenure, with revenue from the new TV deal and the new main stand boosting incomes.
 Pursuing 1 or 2 big transfers - perhaps going all-guns-blazing for Keita - shouldn't be an issue and could arguably be the right move in this window.

 There is no guarantee of top 4, even with a replacement for Coutinho.
 But at the very least, Liverpool fans would applaud the statement of intent from the owners and the manager who want their club to be in Europe every year and make the right steps for a possible title challenge next season.

 This article was written by Sumit Haldar for LFCGlobe.co.uk.
 It has been edited for publication and does not necessarily represent LFC Globe's views.